Think of internet security like personal protective equipment and CDC guidelines.

 - Typically, dates for applications have the latest patches and solutions for security issues and compromised information.

-Read more about online privacy: 10 Tips to Protect Your Online Privacy and continue your journey to a more secure online experience.
+Read more about online privacy at our 10 Tips to Protect Your Online Privacy and continue your journey to a more secure online experience.

 Join the movement #privacyfirst